 A medal just for showing up

 Internet life happens instantly.
-It’s a world of quick wins, a place where you create your own perfect world.
-A place where unrealistic things happen which slowly rub off on real life.
-Deep down we know it’s not real, but we just neglect it.
+It’s a world of quick wins, a place where you create your perfect world — a place where unrealistic things happen, which slowly rub off on real life.
+Deep down, we know it’s not real, but we neglect it.
 You know, that thing we do when we don’t want to do the hard stuff or want to face problems of reality.

-When you are constantly impatient you just show the world you’re struggling and haven’t figured it out yet.
+When you are always impatient, you show the world you’re struggling and haven’t figured it out yet.
 You might feel like a go-getter because you put things in action, but action was already bound to happen, you just gave the process a false start.
-Being impatient is basically denying life.
-It’s a way of saying “This isn’t’ good enough for me, so let’s move on”.
+Being impatient is denying life.
+It’s a way of saying, “This isn’t’ good enough for me, so let’s move on”.

 If you don’t experience the now, you’re life compounds to a life of shitloads of never experienced moments.
-It’s like a playing a video game where you rush through the levels without enjoying them.
+It’s like playing a video game where you rush through the levels without enjoying them.
 Sure, you might make it till the end, but what’s there?
 The goal of the game is to enjoy the game and not to reach the end.
 Reaching the end is always an anti-climax.
-When you reach the end of life and you’ve been impatient all the time the only thing you’ll find at the end of the road is your own mind going “Fuck, I messed up”.
+When you reach the end of life, and you’ve been impatient all the time, the only thing you’ll find at the end of the road is your mind going, “Fuck, I messed up”.

-As a kid I would play day and night to finish a game, I’d rush through the levels and then finally the glory moment was there.
-I finished the game!
+As a kid, I would play day and night to finish a game; I’d rush through the levels, and then finally, the glory moment was there.
+And I ended the game!
 Then there was an ending video and a long list of names that made the game possible.
 I was disappointed.
-All this work and stress to reach the end and this is it?
+All this work and stress to reach the end, and this is it?

 After the disappointment settled in, I started the game over.
-I took my time, enjoyed the design, found all the hidden treasures and got a high score.
+I took my time, enjoyed the design, found all the hidden treasures, and got a high score.
 I was experiencing the game in the now without worrying about the outcome.
-I was patient and fully experiencing the game.
+And I was patient and fully experiencing the game.